Northome, Minnesota: Economy

-Important sources of employment in the area include the Northome School, independent resorts, logging and farming, and the Shining Light Cafe.
+Important sources of employment in the area include the Northome School, independent resorts, logging and farming, and several stores in the town, including the Shining Light Cafe.
 The local newspaper was the Northome Record, produced from 1905 to 2007.
 Shortly after the Northome Record ceased the Northome Area News was created by a local family.

 The nearest stop light is 40 miles away in Bemidji, the regional shopping hub.

 Wildlife

 The town is on the shores of Bartlett Lake; to the south is Island Lake, popular for fishing and swimming.
-The lake holds Northern Pike, crappie, perch, and Bull Head.
+The lake holds Northern Pike, crappie, perch, and bullhead.
 Other smaller lakes are in the area as well, together supporting a variety of fish including walleye and northern pike.
 Unlike most of the rest of the Lower 48 states, timber wolves (the grey wolf) were never eradicated from this area, and wolves can still be heard at night, though rarely seen.
 Bald eagles and black bears are commonly sighted.
 There have also been occasional reports of cougar sightings.
-This area is in the southern part of the Taiga, or boreal forest, with a mix of quaking aspen (colloquially called popple), balsam fir, cedar and others, including some remaining white pine and Norway pine.
+This area is in the southern part of the Taiga, or boreal forest, with a mix of quaking aspen (colloquially called popple), balsam fir, northern white cedar and others, including some remaining white pine and Norway pine.